Deep Reinforcement Learning-BasedRobust Protection in DER-Rich Distribution Grids: Abstract

 \section{Abstract}

-This paper introduces a Deep Reinforcement Learning based control architecture for the protective relay control in power distribution systems.
-The key challenge in protective relay control is to quickly and accurately detect faults from other disturbances in the system.
-The performance of widely-used traditional overcurrent protection scheme is limited by factors including distributed generations, power electronic interfaced devices and fault impedance.
-We propose a deep reinforcement learning approach that is highly accurate, communication-free and easy to implement.
-The proposed relay design is tested in OpenDSS simulation on the IEEE 34-node and 123-node test feeders and demonstrated excellent performance from the aspect of failure rate, robustness and response speed.
+This paper introduces the concept of Deep Reinforcement Learning based architecture for protective relay design in power distribution systems with many distributed energy resources (DERs).
+The performance of widely-used overcurrent protection scheme is hindered by the presence of distributed generation, power electronic interfaced devices and fault impedance.
+In this paper, a reinforcement learning-based approach is proposed to design and implement protective relays in the distribution grid.
+The particular algorithm used is an Long Short-Term Memory (LSTM) enhanced deep neural network that is highly accurate, communication-free and easy to implement.
+The proposed relay design is tested in OpenDSS simulation on the IEEE 34-node test feeder and demonstrated much more superior performance over traditional overcurrent protection from the aspect of failure rate, robustness and response speed.